peterkuma/masters-thesis/chapters/01_basic-principles-of-radiative-transfer.md

     \mathbf{\hat{n}}\cdot\mathrm{d}\mathbf{\hat{\Omega}'}
 \end{align}

+where $\mathrm{d}s$ is in the direction of $\mathbf{\hat{\Omega}}$.

-It is the purpose of radiation schemes to provide solution to the radiative transfer equation.
+It is the purpose of radiation schemes to find an approximate solution to the radiative transfer equation.
 Before this task becomes computationally feasible in operational NWP models, the equation has to be simplified in a number ways, as discussed in the following chapters.

 <!--
 \mathrm{d}I(\theta,\phi) =